difi/asic/README.md

 ## Security

 This library validate signatures, but does not validate the certificate.
 It's up to the implementer using the library to choose if and how to validate certificates.
-Certificate(s) used for validation is exposed by the library.
+Certificates used for signing are exposed by the library.